matt-merman/AOS/README.md

 high priority flows of data.
 Through an open session to the device file a thread can read/write data segments.
 The data delivery follows a First-in-First-out policy along each of the two different data flows (low and high priority).
 After read operations, the read data disappear from the flow.
-Also, the high prior- ity data flow must offer synchronous write operations while the low priority data flow must offer an asynchronous execution (based on delayed work) of write operations, while still keeping the interface able to synchronously notify the outcome.
+Also, the high priority data flow must offer synchronous write operations while the low priority data flow must offer an asynchronous execution (based on delayed work) of write operations, while still keeping the interface able to synchronously notify the outcome.
 Read operations are all executed synchronously.
 The